autobrr/autobrr.com/docs/faqs.md

 ## Nothing happens - I'm not seeing any releases

-First of all, that's a pretty bad questions to start with.
+First of all, that's a pretty bad question to start with.

 Please clarify what you actually mean.